acs46/pres_flask_postgres_template/README.md

 Remove all records from table
 DELETE from president;
-#2 populate table directly from text file
+## populate table directly from text file
 \COPY president FROM 'president.txt' with DELIMITER E'\t';
-#E escapes the following character (ie tab delimited format)
+###E escapes the following character (ie tab delimited format)

 \q to quit

-#2 In the pres_psql directory  (cd to main app directory)
+## In the pres_psql directory  (cd to main app directory)
-#2 Edit the app.config line in get_pres.py to reflect your local address to the database
+## Edit the app.config line in get_pres.py to reflect your local address to the database

 *****************************************
  Connect to your local postgres database